merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** :
 + We hosted a Microsoft Workshop Today.
 It felt amazing seeing such an enthusiastic crowd.
 + Today's Day was all dedicated to web & Cloud(Azure).

+## Day 59 : March 5, 2020

+**Today's Progress** :
++ Java is pain in a** But I have to deal with it.
+So, Practicing It.
++ Learned a entirely new software called Raptor.
+It's help in verifying flowchart which is amazing.
++ 60% Challenge Completed.